 SWISSAID invests continuously in these processes.
 While the individual steps might seem modest, this progress will make a difference in the long run.

 The clear division of duties between the Bern branch office and SWISSAID field offices in the Southern Hemisphere prevents duplication of work.
 Continual monitoring, according to business management principles, is undertaken to check that projects are conducted efficiently and fundraising measures are worthwhile.
 Yet professional management and project monitoring, controls and quality assurance, fundraising itself and transparent accounting represent an important investment in the future both for the foundation and for our partners in the South.

 Optimising our use of resources

-These basic administrative tasks accounted for less than 15% of our total costs in 2011, which represented a further improvement on previous years.
+These basic administrative tasks accounted for about 18% of our total costs in 2013.
 Streamlining the processes and workflows and designing them efficiently is an ongoing challenge we face.

 SWISSAID has a workforce of 142 people around the world, 31 of them in Bern and Lausanne.
 In the countries of the South SWISSAID works mainly with local specialists and refrains from bringing in expensive experts from Switzerland.